 North and north-eastern facing homes are considered the best because they get the most direct sunlight through the day, particularly in winter when the sun is at its lowest.

 Not only is a home filled with natural light more pleasant to be in, but it can dramatically affect your indoor temperature.
 Sunlight from the north delivers radiant heating into your home, which creates passive solar heating in winter.
 In summer, it’s easy to shade northern facades to prevent heat from entering.
-As a result, the temperature inside a north-facing home remains more consistent year-round, which means you’re less reliant on artificial heating and cooling (so lower power bills!)
+As a result, the temperature inside a north-facing home design remains more consistent year-round, which means you’re less reliant on artificial heating and cooling (so lower power bills!)

 Also, having more natural light means less need for artificial lighting – another way to save on electricity costs.